 When the baby was awake during the drive, it was very helpful to have lots of little toys: finger toys, rattles, a massage ball, board books etc. (tip – new toys work best.
 To make them “new”, hide the toys you are going to take with you at least a week before the trip and they will be better appreciate then).
 And heaps of healthy snacks: rice cookies, corn/ peas/ vegetable puffs, dried fruit (dried mango is a big hit here from 6mo, cranberries are also great), half grapes and blueberries are also good since they are tasty and not messy.

-Feeding the toddler on a trip:
+Feeding the baby on a trip:

 There is a great invention – pouches with pureed food, you can find them in any baby food department, they are easy to feed and don’t make mess.
 Unfortunately, our girl refused eating out anything but snacks and breastmilk.
 So we had to mix those poaches with her porridge in a bowl for breakfast and dinner at home.
 But she had eaten them so well before this trip.